1968–69 NHL season: (W2) Oakland Seals vs. (W4) Los Angeles Kings

 The Oakland Seals finished second in the West Division with 69 points to advance to the playoffs for the first time.
 The Los Angeles Kings earned 58 points to finish fourth in the West Division.
-This was the first playoff series of the Battle of California.
+This was the first playoff series of the Battle of California and the first playoff meeting between two California-based NHL teams.
 Los Angeles earned ten of sixteen points in this year's regular season series.

 The Kings defeated the Seals in the only game seven of the year.
 Oakland never won another playoff game in franchise history.

 Semifinals

 (E1) Montreal Canadiens vs. (E2) Boston Bruins

 This was the fourteenth playoff series between these two rivals, with Montreal winning eleven of their thirteen previous series.
 Their most recent series had come in the previous year's quarterfinals, where Montreal won in a four-game sweep.
 Boston earned ten of sixteen points in this year's regular season series.

-The Canadiens defeated the Bruins in six games to advance to their fifth consecutive Stanley Cup final.
+The Canadiens defeated the Bruins in six games to advance to their fifth consecutive Stanley Cup Finals.

 (W1) St. Louis Blues vs. (W4) Los Angeles Kings

 This was the first playoff series between these two teams.
 St. Louis earned thirteen of sixteen points in this year's regular season series.

-The Blues defeated the Kings in a four-game sweep to continue their undefeated streak in the playoffs, and their streak of never missing a Stanley Cup Final.
+The Blues defeated the Kings in a four-game sweep to continue their undefeated streak in the playoffs, and their streak of never missing a Stanley Cup Finals.

 Stanley Cup Finals

-The Montreal Canadiens advanced to the Stanley Cup Final for the fifth consecutive season, having won three Stanley Cups in the previous four seasons.
-Overall, it was their twenty-fifth Stanley Cup Final, having won fifteen championships.
+The Montreal Canadiens advanced to the Stanley Cup Finals for the fifth consecutive season, having won three Stanley Cups in the previous four seasons.
+Overall, it was their twenty-fifth Stanley Cup Finals, having won fifteen championships.
 This was the St. Louis Blues' second appearance in the Final in their second season.
-The Canadiens had never lost to the Blues going into this series; they went 3-0-1 against St. Louis in the 1967-68 NHL season, 4-0 in the previous year's Stanley Cup Finals, and 5-0-1 in this year's regular season series.
+The Canadiens had never lost to the Blues going into this series; they went 3-0-1 against St. Louis in the 1967–68 NHL season, 4–0 in the previous year's Stanley Cup Finals, and 5-0-1 in this year's regular season series.

 The Montreal Canadiens swept the St. Louis Blues, an outcome identical to the 1968 final.